Annapolis Valley Food & Wine Tour

 Nova Scotia’s first operating winery, Domaine de Grand Pré offers award-winning wines amongst cobblestone courtyards and beautiful gardens.
 Visit the Grand Pré estate for a boutique wine tour, where you can amble through row upon row of grapevines.
 Sip a glass of Vintner’s Reserve L’Acadie as you dine at the celebrated Le Caveau Restaurant, or relax on the pergola.

 Wolfville Farmers' Market

-At the Wolfville Farmers’ Market everything is grown, harvested, or made by the vendors themselves.
+At the Wolfville Farmers’ Market, everything is grown, harvested, or made by the vendors themselves.
 Open year-round, this bustling market is overflowing with music, artisan crafts, and of course fresh local food.
 You’ll meet the farmers who tend the land and the local chefs who bring all the ingredients together to work their magic.
-The petting zoo and corn maze round out the experience – making it a fun destination for the whole family.

 Bruce Dienes © 2013.

 The Port Pub & Bistro